adishap/testWebhooks/README.md

-This brach is to test webhooks for PR will delete it as soon as done with testing. sing
+This brach is to test webhooks for PR delete it as soon as done with testing. sing